-Hybrid working puts IT at the heart of modern offboarding.
+Hybrid working has put IT at the heart of modern offboarding, and has greatly expanded offboarding best practices.
 While HR can collect physical keys to the office, IT has to manage all manner of virtual keys.
 Think of all those logins and passwords for systems, applications, emails, and servers.
 Plus any yet-to-be-discovered Shadow IT.
 Those departing staff may have worked from home, using potentially unsecured networks and retaining passwords.
-Corporate data can be left on personal devices.
+Or even worse, corporate data could have been left on personal devices.

 For IT leaders operating in today’s Great Resignation Era, it’s a constant pressure to ensure a breach doesn’t become an employee’s parting gift for the business.
 Whether accidental or malicious, the risks and consequences are similarly severe.
 Alongside the costs of data loss and attack remediation, there’s the impact on reputation.
 With knock-on effects in terms of customer perceptions and loss of trust.
 There are also the legal implications, and possible fines and court judgments.
 Alongside the long-term risk to competitiveness, with potential losses of trade secrets and falls in share prices.

 Ideally a secure offboarding process would be managed centrally through a single platform.
 The dispersed nature of modern work makes this a huge challenge.
 Staff may be working remotely, with devices sent over a period of time, perhaps without a full inventory.
 This brings up several factors for IT leaders to consider.

 So, check out some of the offboarding best practices, that include:

 Offboarding & impact on existing contracts with IT vendors

 IT will need to audit existing employee relationships with third-party vendors.
 Reviewing outstanding contracts, ensuring handover of accounts.
 Making sure data and intellectual property doesn’t leave with the employee.